Volcanoh/dotfiles/README.md

 # dotfiles
 ----------
-Quick install and comfigrate vim and tmux
+Quick install and comfigure vim and tmux

 ## Install
 Change directory to home `cd ~`